Stop Blaming the Handoff — Your Delivery Model Is Broken

 1. Design for continuity, not transition

-The goal is not to make handoffs prettier.
+The goal is not prettier handoffs.

-That means the delivery system should maintain a connected thread from:
+The delivery system should maintain a connected thread from:

-• change intent
+- change intent

-• to design decisions
+- to design decisions

-• to development
+- to development

-• to test coverage
+- to test coverage

-• to defect discovery
+- to defect discovery

-• to dependency impact
+- to dependency impact

-• to release readiness
+- to release readiness

-• to production deployment
+- to production deployment

-This is not just lip service documentation.
+This is not lip-service documentation.

 This is the central nervous system of the delivery model.

-If the thread breaks, anywhere, the system loses feeling.
+If the thread breaks anywhere, the system loses feeling.

-And when systems lose feeling, they hurt themselves without noticing until later.
+When systems lose feeling, they hurt themselves without noticing until later.

 Usually in release week.

-Because, of course.
+Because of course.

 2. Create shared definitions of readiness